patcg-individual-drafts/private-aggregation-api/report_verification.md

   private bit to avoid an invalid traffic oracle.
 - refusing to send reports to reporting origins using report verification if no token was available/issued.
+- sending null reports with some frequency for buyers that delegate to an issuer who issued tokens.

 ### Alternatives considered